swaldman/evolving-ballot-general-election-2020-11-03/US-President-And-Vice-President.md

 - [x] Joseph R. Biden / Kamala D. Harris
 - [ ] Donald J. Trump / Michael R. Pence

+---

-This was an easy one.
+This is an easy one.

 While there's lots of things about the `#Resistance` I find overwrought, hypocritical, and disagreeable, I think that Donald Trump has proved to be